 # timedatectl list-timezones

-To find local timezone, run the following command according to your location.
+To find the local timezone, run the following command according to your location.

 # timedatectl list-timezones | egrep -o Asia/B.* # timedatectl list-timezones | egrep -o Europe/L.* # timedatectl list-timezones | egrep -o America/N.*